 Due to SKA’s incredible seeing power, it should be able to observe light from the distant Universe, effectively looking back in time to shortly after the Big Bang.

-The technology behind this array is quite ingenious: even though the dishes may be separated physically, the technology is able to combine their data-collecting power to effectively create one huge radio telescope observing one square kilometre of the sky.
+Even though the dishes may be separated physically, the technology is able to combine their data-collecting power to create one huge radio telescope observing one square kilometre of the sky.

 Professor Philip Diamond, the General Director of SKA

 We spoke to Professor Philip Diamond, the General Director of SKA based at the Jodrell Bank headquarters, to find out more about this ambitious project.

 The very first thoughts that resulted in the SKA concept occurred in the late 1980s and early ‘90s.

 Radio astronomers were thinking about the next big science questions and one thing that is uniquely accessible to radio astronomy that is not accessible to other types of astronomy, is the so-called hydrogen line.

 Hydrogen is the most common element in the Universe, and is the basic constituent of everything else in the Universe.

 Very conveniently for radio astronomers, it has an emission line at a wavelength of 21 centimetres.

 As you look further out into the Universe, that wavelength gets longer and longer due to the expansion of the Universe.